nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-functional-overview.md

 tree_item_index: 100
 ---

-## Coldstorage
+## Cold Storage
 The Nuxeo Cold Storage (Glacier) connector is a long term storage solution that allows Nuxeo clients to take advantage of cost savings by using AWS's cold storage tier known as Glacier to store large files and/or less frequently accessed content.

+The addon is based on the usage of [Amazon S3 Glacier Flexible Retrieval (formerly Glacier)](https://aws.amazon.com/s3/storage-classes/glacier/) to store cold content.

+Although Amazon S3 Glacier involves a time period from 3 to 5 hours to access to the content, Nuxeo Cold Storage preserves the user experience and guarantee immediate access to the document, thanks to the Nuxeo rendition mechanism.

 ## Send to Cold Storage
 Once the nuxeo rendition of the document is available, the user can trigger the flow by clicking on "send to cold storage" button.